zodiark23/RForge/readme.md

 # Models

-Models directly represents the database structure.
-By design we can use these model to fetch data according to their structure. *Methods are not yet implemented*.
+Models directly represents the database structure. _RForge tracks the changes on your models and updates the database_.
+The framework does not support Model Relational Database Mapping yet.

 To create your `model` simply create a new class then assign *properties* to that class.
 The class properties will be the name of the `columns` created in the database.
 To assign the datatype use the the `JSDOC` syntax as shown below :

 ````php
 class User{